Affluence in the United States: Education

 Educational attainment plays a major factor in determining an individual's economic disposition.
 Personal income varied greatly according to an individual's education, as did household income.

 Incomes for those employed, full-time, year-round and over the age of twenty-five ranged from $20,826 ($17,422 if including those who worked part-time) for those with less than a ninth grade education to $100,000 for those with professional degrees ($82,473 if including those who work part-time).
 The median income for individuals with doctorates was $79,401 ($70,853 if including those who work part-time).

 These statistics reveal that the majority of those employed full-time with professional or doctoral degrees are among the overall top 10% (15% if including those who work part-time) of income earners.
 Of those with a master's degree, nearly 50% were among the top quarter of income earners (top third if including those who work part-time).

 Religion

 Individuals of a broad variety of religious backgrounds have become wealthy in America.
 However, the majority of these individuals follow Mainline Protestant denominations; Episcopalians and Presbyterians are most prevalent.
 According to a 2016 study by the Pew Research Center, Jewish again ranked as the most financially successful religious group in the United States, with 44% of Jews living in households with incomes of at least $100,000, followed by Hindu (36%), Episcopalians (35%), and Presbyterians (32%).
 Owing to their numbers, more Catholics (13.3 million) reside in households with a yearly income of $100,000 or more than any other religious group.

-According to the same study there is correlation between education and income, about 77% of American Hindus have an undergraduate degree and according to a study in 2020, they are earning highest with $137,000, followed by Jews (59%), Episcopalians (56%), and Presbyterians (47%).
+According to the same study there is a correlation between education and income, about 77% of American Hindus have an undergraduate degree and according to a study in 2020, they are earning the highest with median income $137,000, followed by Jews (59%), Episcopalians (56%), and Presbyterians (47%).